 People sometimes say things to the police, thinking that it will clear everything up and they’ll be able to go about their lives as usual.
 But more often than not, people accidentally say the wrong thing to the police and find themselves facing criminal charges.

 People also sign statements and even false confessions because of police pressure.
 This may be improper coercion.
 However, proving police coercion is difficult.
-So you should consult a criminal defense attorney if you believe the police coerced your confession.
+So you should consult a lawyer if you believe the police coerced your confession.

-Contact Eskew Law, LLC About Recanting a Domestic Violence Statement
+Contact Eskew Law About Recanting a Domestic Violence Statement

 Whether you are a witness or the defendant in a criminal case, you may face an uphill battle if you’re trying to recant a domestic violence statement.
-You need an experienced criminal defense attorney who can fight for your best interest.
-Eskew Law, LLC, is here to help you set the record straight.
+You need an experienced lawyer who can fight for your best interest.
+Eskew Law, is here to help you set the record straight.
 You don’t have to face the pressures of the criminal justice system alone.
-Contact us today.
+Contact us today!